 Layla has been the Member of Parliament for Oxford West and Abingdon since 2017, when she defeated Nicola Blackwood (Conservative) by just 816 votes.
 She was re-elected two years later with an increased majority of 8,943.

-She is the Liberal Democrats’ Education Spokesperson, an issue that she is deeply passionate about as a former teacher.
+She is the Liberal Democrats’ Foreign Affairs Spokesperson.
+Layla was previously Education Spokesperson an issue that she is deeply passionate about as a former teacher.

 Once elected to Parliament, Layla got to work campaigning to tackle climate change, make our education system world-class and protecting and promoting internationalism.